google_counter

 The survival rate after sarcoma of the soft tissues treatment in Germany can reach 80%.

-Sarcoma of the hard tissues:
+Sarcoma of the hard tissues

 • Ewing's sarcoma often affects children between the ages of 10-15 years old.
 The main localization is the pelvis and the lower extremities.
 The tumor develops mainly from long tubular bones.
 Rapidly growing and early metastasizing.
 Ewing's sarcoma treatment may include its transplantation if the tumor has metastasized into the bone marrow.

 • Osteosarcoma or osteogenic sarcoma - malignant formation on the bone.
 In most cases, osteogenic sarcoma affects the tubular bones.
 Most children and adolescents are affected by this disease, and less often, elderly people.
 Among other age categories, osteosarcoma is extremely rare.
-Osteogenic sarcoma involves treatment with surgical surgery with endoprosthetic.
+Osteogenic sarcoma involves treatment with surgical surgery with endoprosthetics.

 • Chondrosarcoma is a cancer of the cartilaginous tissue that most often occurs in the pelvis, shoulders, thigh, and ribs.
 Sometimes - in the spine or the extremities.
 The prognosis of life for patients with chondrosarcoma depends on the structure and localization of education.